Home Food + Drink Dai Kichi: a Must-Try Sushi Spot in Montclair

 0 FacebookTwitterPinterestEmail

 There are the sushi spots where you always order the same things because it’s good and why fix something that isn’t broken.
 But then, there’s Dai Kichi in Upper Montclair founded in 1988, where the menu simply won’t allow you to fall into a rut.
-Read on to learn all about Dai Kichi, a sushi spot in Montclair located at 608 Valley Road.
+Earlier this week, we found out that this beloved sushi restaurant would be closing its doors this weekend after 35 years in business at 608 Valley Road.
+Read on to learn all about Dai Kichi and what we will miss about this sushi spot in Montclair.

 dai kichi